- Side Effects

 - Anterograde amnesia reported benzodiazepine use

-- May cause CNS depression and impairs ability to perform hazardous tasks
+- May cause CNS depression and impairs the ability to perform hazardous tasks

 - Hyperactive or aggressive behavior reported with benzodiazepines in pediatrics/adolescents and psychiatric patients